dmccreary/microsims/docs/sims/pwm/index.md

 At the end of the draw() function add a text() function that displays the label and value of the duty cycle.
 ```

+I have tested this several times using GPT-4 and it seems to work very well.

 ## Sample Response